 So, Is Black Pudding Keto Friendly?

-We would recommend that when you are buying this in the store that you check out the nutritional label to ensure that you are not buying a really poor quality sausage that is packed with oats and therefore, higher in carbs.
+We would recommend that when you are buying this in the store, you check out the nutritional label to ensure that you are not buying a poor quality sausage packed with oats and, therefore, higher in carbs.

-How to Make Black Pudding Keto Friendly?
+How To Make Black Pudding Keto Friendly?

-If you have a local butcher, I would highly recommend going in when it’s quiet and having a chat with them about the keto diet, I have found that mine is really interested, and is very happy to recommend ‘fattier’ cuts of meat and what to do with them.
+If you have a local butcher, I highly recommend going in when it’s quiet and chatting with them about the keto diet.
+I have found that mine is interested and is very happy to recommend ‘fattier’ cuts of meat and what to do with them.

-Is it ok to Eat Black Pudding on a Low Carb Diet?
+Is It Ok To Eat Black Pudding On A Low Carb Diet?